jenkinsci/swarm-plugin/README.md

                                           seconds.
 Default is 60 seconds.
                                           (default: 60)
  -mode MODE                             : The mode controlling how Jenkins
-                                          allocates jobs to slaves.
+                                          allocates jobs to agents.
 Can be
-                                          either 'normal' (utilize this slave
+                                          either 'normal' (use this node as
-                                          as much as possible) or 'exclusive'
+                                          much as possible) or 'exclusive'
-                                          (leave this machine for tied jobs
+                                          (only build jobs with label
-                                          only).
-Default is 'normal'. (default:
+                                          expressions matching this node).
-                                          normal)
+                                          Default is 'normal'. (default: normal) -name VAL                              : Name of the agent.
- -name VAL                              : Name of the slave -noRetryAfterConnected                 : Do not retry if a successful
+ -noRetryAfterConnected                 : Do not retry if a successful
                                           connection gets closed. (default:
                                           false)